p4lang/p4factory/targets/switch/README.md

     make bm-switchsai

 When built with this option, there are thrift servers on ports 9090, 9091 and 9092 for the auto-generated table APIs, the switchapi library APIs and the SAI library APIs respectively.

+To build the softswitch with switchlink library that uses SAI API library to program the softswitch,

+    make bm-switchlink

+To build the docker-image for a target, set the variable DOCKER_IMAGE in the file 'Makefile' to the appropriate target name and run the following command.
+By default, DOCKER_IMAGE is set to 'bm-switchlink'.

+    make docker-image

-Invoking make without an explicit target builds the softswitch with only the auto-generated API.
+Invoking make without an explicit target builds the softswitch with only the auto-generated API (make bm).

-For details on the features supported by switchapi and switchsai libraries, please refer to the README.md file in the switchapi and switchsai repositories respectively.
+For details on the features supported by switchapi, switchsai, and switchlink libraries, please refer to the README.md file in the switchapi, switchsai, and switchlink repositories respectively.

 Running Tests
 -------------